(AP)

 Over the next few years, foreign ministers from these four countries began to meet sporadically, first convening in 2006 during the sixty-first UN General Assembly in New York.
 These dialogues looked at ways the countries could cooperate politically.

 Soon, though, talks turned to the economic crisis.
 As the 2008 recession hit U.S. and European markets, steady growth in China and India increased the BRIC countries’ confidence in weathering the slowdown.
-Oliver Stuenkel, a fellow at the Berlin-based Global Public Policy Institute, wrote that the instability in developed countries juxtaposed with the relative strength of developing economies “caused a legitimacy crisis of the international financial order, which led to equally unprecedented cooperation between emerging powers.”
+Oliver Stuenkel, professor at the Getulio Vargas Foundation in Brazil, wrote that the instability in developed countries juxtaposed with the relative strength of developing economies “caused a legitimacy crisis of the international financial order, which led to equally unprecedented cooperation between emerging powers.”

 This cooperation came to light when BRIC finance ministers met in November 2008 in São Paulo, Brazil and released a communiqué detailing their commitment to work together in light of the financial crisis.
 That month, then Russian President Dmitry Medvedev and his Brazilian counterpart Luiz Inácio Lula da Silva agreed to arrange the first BRIC heads-of-state summit.